 Mr. Hankin’s strong and broad scientific background allows him to understand and discuss patent issues with engineers and scientists in many different disciplines.
 Mr. Hankin’s undergraduate training in Biology, Chemistry, and Physics (he also taught High School Chemistry and Physics for three years) and his Masters in Biology have equipped him to work with clients in such diverse areas: as chemical vapor deposition of transition metals; inkjet printers; dental bleaching and dental/surgical lasers; preventing drinks from spilling on airplane tray tables; desalinating water using the laws of nature (and no additional energy input); and food chemistry including making meat more palatable by slaughtering happier animals (no, really) and perfecting the method of keeping the chocolate layer of pudding from bleeding into the vanilla layer of pudding before the eater is ready for the spoon to disrupt the barrier, to name just a few.

 Contact Hankin Patent Law for information on how we can help you protect your valuable patents.
-If you are in need of an Orange County patent lawyer you need the lawyers at Hankin Patent Law.
+If you are in need of an Orange County patent lawyer, then you need the lawyers at Hankin Patent Law.